the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 You will need an image file.
 [Unsplash](https://unsplash.com/) is a good source of free images for the purposes of this workshop.
-You would probably create your own logo!
+For your production BinderHub, ou would probably create your own logo!

 #### 1. Fork the following repo

 I have created a template repo to make this easier - linked below.
-Fork it into your own namespace.
+Fork it to your own GitHub account.

 [**github.com/sgibson91/binderhub-custom-files**](https://github.com/sgibson91/binderhub-custom-files)

+**NOTE:** The repo hosting your `html` pages **must** be public.

 #### 2. Upload your image file